Filmmakers

 Producer

-Max Asaf is a Chicago-based freelance documentary filmmaker.
+Max Asaf is a Chicago-based, award-winning freelance documentary filmmaker.
 From 2016-2019, Max served as the development coordinator at Kartemquin Films, helping raise over $5 million for the organization and its documentaries including Minding the Gap, America to Me, Abacus: Small Enough to Jail, Finding Yingying, The Dilemma of Desire, Represent and Edith+Eddie.
 Max is a proud member of the Documentary Producers Alliance.

-Max is also in early post-production on his feature directorial debut, WITHIN THE BOX, a personal documentary about the memories, stories, and familial identity contained and lost in a box of photos smuggled out of Poland eight decades ago.
+Max is also in early post-production on his feature directorial debut, Within the Box, a personal documentary about the memories, stories, and familial identity contained and lost in a box of photos smuggled out of Poland eight decades ago.
 An early cut of Within the Box screened as a part of the Kartemquin Fall Festival and the Cannes Short Film Corner.

 Nyneve Minnear